Bandwidth/examples/csharp/BandwidthReferenceApp/README.md

 This is the Bandwidth C# example app.

+⚠️ This project uses an old SDK and will be updated soon

 ## Notes
 * Modify the `local.props` file with your creadintials.
 * The application needs to be accessible to the Bandwidth callbacks. (open to internet)